-- 4. Here we study whether the phases of harmonic content are important for timbre.
-[You may want to check up part c) of the worksheet zerocross] - (a) Take a periodic signal such as sawtooth in the Falstad Fourier applet.
-Check Mag/Phase View to view 'magnitudes' (amplitude coefficients c_1, c_2, \ldots) and phases (φ_1, φ_2, \ldots).
+- 4. Here we study whether the phases of harmonic content are important for timbre. - (a) For review, compute amplitude C and phase φ such that $C\sin(\omega t + \phi)$ is equal to the sum $3\sin(\omega t) + 4\cos(\omega t)$.
+[You don't need to know ω to do this; it works for all frequencies]. - (b) Take a periodic signal such as sawtooth in the Falstad Fourier applet.
+Check Mag/Phase View to view 'magnitudes' (amplitude coefficients $c_1, c_2, ...$) and phases $(\phi_1, \phi_2, ...)$.
 Adjust a bunch of phases: does the waveform change? (not, a little, a lot?)

-$^{^{1}}$ Maybe this explains why musically, semitone intervals are almost unheard-of at low pitches?
+1Maybe this explains why musically, semitone intervals are almost unheard-of at low pitches?
 They are more common (although not very) for high pitches

-- (b) Does the timbre change when phases are changed? (not, a little, a lot?)
+- (c) Does the timbre change when phases are changed? (not, a little, a lot?)
 The best way to test this is to switch off the sound while you change the phases, then switch it on and off to compare the new timbre against the old.
 (If you don't switch on and off, you'll hear some overall volume changes and may misinterpret this). - 5.
 Compute the 'missing fundamental' frequency that you would probably) hear if pure tones at the following frequencies were played together: 441 Hz, 588 Hz, 735 Hz, and 882 Hz.
 State the harmonic numbers (i.e. 2nd, 3rd, etc) for each frequency.
-BONUS: what is the period of the combined signal? - 6.
+[Bonus: how does this relate to repetition frequency of the combined signal?] - 6.
 Measure the first few partials present in the following two sounds (only consider strong partials, not random little bumps).
 The sounds are on the HW page; use audacity spectrum tool once you've highlighted a relevant part of the sound (read hints on the Software page).
 For each sound, answer this: i) are the partials harmonically related?
 Zoom in on that bit of signal so you can see the oscillations: ii) how close to periodic is it? - (a) The first note the trumpet plays in 'Mahler's Fifth Symphony (trumpet opening)', - (b) Any part of 'Great Paul bell, St Paul's Cathedral, London'. - 7.
 For each of these three spectrograms (made with praat), decide which from the list (i)-(v) it could be, and explain why.
 [If stuck: look at spectrograms of your own human-generated sounds for comparison!]
 Time is horizontal, frequency vertical.